-1.3 Document Structure
+1.4.
+Document Structure

 Section 2 defines some terminology.
 Section 3 specifies the requirements that this profile is intended to meet.
 Section 4 contains the profile of the X.509 AC.
 Section 5 specifies rules for AC validation.
 Section 6 specifies rules for AC revocation checks.
-Section 7 specifies optional features which MAY be supported; however, support for these features is not required for conformance to this profile.
-Finally, appendices contain the list of OIDs required to support this specification and an ASN.1 module.
+Section 7 specifies optional features that MAY be supported; however, support for these features is not required for conformance to this profile.
+Finally, the appendices contain the list of object identifiers (OIDs) required to support this specification and an ASN.1 module.